4 Reasons Why You Should Never Use “Facilitator and Trainer” Interchangeably

 Training aims to equip participants with new knowledge and skills for their jobs.
 The trainer is the subject matter expert, transferring information through lectures, activities, and materials.

 In a facilitated session, the focus is on group participation and dynamics.
 A facilitator may guide the group through collective problem-solving, dealing with team conflicts, or making decisions.
-Their skill allows the group to generate ideas and solutions themselves.
+Their skill enables the group to generate ideas and solutions on its own.

 In training, the focus is on the trainer presenting the information.
 The trainer controls the content and presentation.
 Their goal is to relay their expertise through instruction and activities.